-Risk Exposure Risk Management Policy Objective Strategic Risk Risks that may have a positive or negative Effectiveness of process. effect on achieving the corporation's strategic purpose and objectives.
-Corporate Risks Risks or opportunities that may affect To safeguard assets. achieving the objectives of the planned outcomes of performance identified through divisional operational plans, specific purpose plans, portfolio plans or programs of change.
-Operational Risks Risks or opportunities that affect plans To minimize the adverse effect of cascading from the SBU operational plan and probable losses upon the Company achieving the deliverables of projects.
+Risk Exposure Risk Management Policy Objective Strategic Risk Risks that may have a positive or negative effect on achieving the corporation's strategic purpose and objectives.
+Effectiveness of process.
+Corporate Risks Risks or opportunities that may affect achieving the objectives of the planned outcomes of performance identified through divisional operational plans, specific purpose plans, portfolio plans or programs of change.
+To safeguard assets.
+Operational Risks Risks or opportunities that affect plans cascading from the SBU operational plan and achieving the deliverables of projects.
+To minimize the adverse effect of probable losses upon the Company